Building a sustainable model

 Your support can make a world of difference and it’s as simple as starting with a cup of coffee.

 Trade School Kitchen is a social enterprise funded by the Trade School Industries Trust.
 This cafe is our first venture to bridge the gap between incarceration and employment.
-It is currently in the process of being built.
+The cafe officially opened in August of 2018.

 Within 5 years of opening we aim to have the cafe run entirely by those with a prison past.
 We believe in building leaders from within and engaging the potential of our people.